tormodsletteboe/weekend-jquery-server-calculator/README.md

 4. In your terminal navigate to a folder you want to clone into.
 5. Run `git clone [ssh address]` in your terminal
 6. cd into the cloned folder and run `code .` in your terminal to open the project in vscode.
-7. make sure express and body-parser is installed.
+7. Make sure express and body-parser is installed.
 To do so in your terminal run 'npm install'.
 Npm will look at your dependecies and install needed libraries.
+If this does not work try 'npm install express' and npm install body-parser'.
-.
-Run open index.html in termial to see and use the website.
+8. To start the server run 'node server/server.js' in termial, or if npm init -y was run, the user can add a start in the script

 ## Usage